WithSecureLabs/cloud-wiki/docs/aws/services/CloudTrail.md

 #### Data events

-Event logs of operations _inside_ a resource, rather than against it.
-These are typically high volume, and are charged in addition to the standard CloudTrail At the time of the last update, the following were recorded.
+Event logs operations _inside_ a resource, rather than against it.
+These are typically high volume, and are charged in addition to the standard CloudTrail.
+At the time of the last update, the following were recorded.

 - Amazon S3 object-level API activity (for example, GetObject, DeleteObject, and PutObject API operations) on buckets and objects in buckets
 - AWS Lambda function execution activity (the Invoke API)